arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

   - web-editor
 ---

 The **Arduino UNO** is our most popular and important line of development boards, and has become a staple in the maker community and education since its release.
 The **Arduino UNO R4 WiFi** is a new flavour of UNO, and in this cheat sheet you will a collection of links to resources and guides to let you take advantage of all the improvements from the previous revisions of this board.
-The **UNO R4 WiFi** comes with a large 12x8 LED Matrix that you can create animations and simple graphics with, as well as an onboard ESP32-S3 module giving the board WiFi and Bluetooth functionality.
+The **UNO R4 WiFi** comes with a large 12x8 LED Matrix that you can create animations and simple graphics with, as well as an onboard ESP32-S3 module giving the board WiFi and Bluetooth® functionality.

 You can also visit the documentation platform for the [Arduino UNO R4 WiFi](/hardware/uno-r4-wifi)